opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 Authorization is the process of retrieving backend roles for an authenticated user from an LDAP server.
 This is typically the same servers that you use for authentication, but you can also use a different server.
 The only requirement is that the user to fetch the roles for actually exists on the LDAP server.

-Because the Security plugin always checks if a user exists in the LDAP server, you must also configure `userbase`, `usersearch` and `username_attribute` in the `authz` section.
+Because the security plugin always checks if a user exists in the LDAP server, you must also configure `userbase`, `usersearch` and `username_attribute` in the `authz` section.

 Authorization works similarly to authentication.
-The Security plugin issues an LDAP query containing the user name against the role subtree of the LDAP tree.
+The security plugin issues an LDAP query containing the user name against the role subtree of the LDAP tree.

-As an alternative, the Security plugin can also fetch roles that are defined as a direct attribute of the user entry in the user subtree.
+As an alternative, the security plugin can also fetch roles that are defined as a direct attribute of the user entry in the user subtree.

 ### Approach 1: Query the role subtree

-The Security plugin first takes the LDAP query for fetching roles ("rolesearch") and substitutes any variables found in the query.
+The security plugin first takes the LDAP query for fetching roles ("rolesearch") and substitutes any variables found in the query.
 For example, for a standard Active Directory installation, you would use the following role search:

 ```yml
 rolesearch: '(member={0})'